 There was something about this steady rythmatic motion in my body as I ran for 30-45 minutes that actually took away my intense craving for junk foods.
 Running was re training my brain to think and eat healthy while I keep the pounds off naturally.

-I could probably monitor my weight now and adjust down my running time and days to keep off the weight — but running has changed me in so many ways, I would never give it up.
+I could probably monitor my weight now and adjust down my running time and days to keep off the weight — but running for weight loss has changed me in so many ways, I would never give it up.

 Healthy Eating Is A Reward Of Running